Avast Free Antivirus on-demand scan

-Despite avast!
-2014 weekly scheduled scanning, you might need to scan your computer in case you have any doubts.
+Despite Avast Free Antivirus 2015 weekly scheduled scanning, you might need to scan your computer in case you have any doubts.
 You can either scan just one file or folder, or perform any default or custom scan whenever you need to.

 Scanning just one file or folder takes less time, but to be really sure your computer is not infected you might need to perform a full scan.

 There are times when some malware disables or impairs your security software.
 In such cases, use free RKill that detects and stops (but does not remove!) active rootkits, trojans, worms, etc. After the quick (up to 5 minutes only!) scan completes, avast!
 Free Antivirus should be able to run again and they can probably remove the malware.

 You might also want to double-check your PC with Malwarebytes Anti-Malware.

 To scan just one file or folder (aka directory) with Avast, right-click the item in Windows/File Explorer and select Scan <item name>.
 You can also select multiple items using Shift (consecutive items) or Ctrl (non-consecutive items) keys if you need to.

 Avast Free Antivirus 2015 then scans the item(s) and if everything is okay, you will see a green "No threat found" message.
 Click Close.